 a.
-A 'looked after child' $^{(1)}$ or a child who was previously looked after but immediately after being looked after became subject to an adoption $^{(2)}$, child arrangements order $^{(3)}$ or special guardianship order $^{(4)}$.
+Looked after children, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted (1) or a child who was previously looked after but immediately after being looked after became subject to an adoption (2), child arrangements order (3) or special guardianship order (4).